uvistix/Matrimony-APP/README.md

   }

 ## Key Functionalities
-User Profile Management
+#### User Profile Management
-*Create Profile: Users can create profiles by providing personal, educational, professional, family, and Kundli details.
+Create Profile: Users can create profiles by providing personal, educational, professional, family, and Kundli details.<br>
-*Update Profile: Users can update their profiles as needed.
+Update Profile: Users can update their profiles as needed.<br>
-*Delete Profile: Users can delete their profiles if they choose to.
+Delete Profile: Users can delete their profiles if they choose to.<br>

-Profile Viewing
+#### Profile Viewing
-*View Profiles: Users can view profiles of the opposite gender, including detailed personal, educational, professional, family, and kundli information.
+View Profiles: Users can view profiles of the opposite gender, including detailed personal, educational, professional, family, and kundli information.<br>
-*Contact Request: Users can request contact numbers, which will only be shared upon mutual consent.
+Contact Request: Users can request contact numbers, which will only be shared upon mutual consent.<br>

-Subscription
+#### Subscription
-*One-Click Subscription: Users can activate a 30-day subscription with one click.
-In the beta phase, no payment gateway is implemented, so the subscription is applied directly.
+One-Click Subscription: Users can activate a 30-day subscription with one click.
+In the beta phase, no payment gateway is implemented, so the subscription is applied directly.<br>

-Search and Filter
+#### Search and Filter
-*Search Profiles: Users can search profiles by name and profile ID.
+Search Profiles: Users can search profiles by name and profile ID.<br>
-*Filter Profiles: Users can filter profiles by age, location, job sector, and more.
+Filter Profiles: Users can filter profiles by age, location, job sector, and more.<br>

 ## License
 This project is licensed under the MIT License.